-Fig. 5: Stratigraphic representation of the corrosion structure of the Bugatti water pipe observed macroscopically under binocular microscope using the MiCorr application.
+Fig. 5: Stratigraphic representation of the Bugatti water pipe under binocular using the MiCorr application.
 The characteristics of the strata are only accessible by clicking on the drawing that redirects you to the search tool by stratigraphy representation.
 This representation can be compared to Fig. 4, Credit HE-Arc CR, E.Granget.

-Sample(s)

-Fig. 6: Micrograph of the sample taken from the corroded exit pipe of the Bugatti water pump (Fig. 3), showing the location of Figs. 7-8 and 11 to 14 in red,
+Fig. 6: Micrograph of the sample taken from the corroded exit pipe of the Bugatti water pump (Fig. 3), showing the location of Figs. 8-9